tannewt/wa-law.org/bill/2023-24/hb/1178/1/README.md

 ## Section 2
 This chapter does not affect, modify, or limit the power of a city, municipality, or county in this state to adopt an ordinance or regulation relating to firearms that is in addition to or more restrictive than the requirements of this chapter.

+## Section 3
+(1) It is unlawful for any person to enter the following places when he or she knowingly possesses or knowingly has under his or her control a weapon:

 ## Section 4